Elijbet/ReactTheCompleteGuideWithMaximilian-PracticeProjects/03.Burger_Builder/03.burger_builder_app/README.md

 > In single page apps a strong decoupling happens between your App and the server.
 Communication still happens but server doesn't send back HTML pages, but JSON data.
 The server is a restful API exposing endpoints to which you can send data.
 * Setting up firebase - syntax that maps api endpoints to database tables.
 * Create axios instance with baseURL from firebase.
+* Sending a post request.
+* Displaying a spinner while sending a request.
+Firebase is really fast so this may not be necessary, but we show it in case of any latency, such as user network being slow.
+[Cool Spinners](https://projects.lukehaas.me/css-loaders/).
+* Handling errors.
+* Retrieving data from backend.
+* Removing old interceptors.
+* Building the Checkout Container
+* Setting up Routing and Routes.
+* Navigating to the Checkout page.
+Using withRouter to access history and match on props.
+* Passing Ingredients via Query Params.
+>The `encodeURIComponent` is a JS helper function that encodes any element passed to it so that it can be used in the URL
+* Navigating to the Contact Data
+* Order Submission & Passing Data between pages.
+> 'render' is passed a function with the `ContactData` component to be rendered.
+Using  `rendeer` in place of `component` allows props tp be passed along with the component.  `{...props}` passes all props onto the `ContactData` component, allowing that component access to `props.history.push()`